wrenfold/wrenfold/docs/source/reference/generating_code.rst

         return 3 * sym.pow(x, 2) - 2 * sym.pow(x, 3)

 Note the presence of the type annotation on argument ``x``.
 This is important, as it communicates type information required to create a function signature.
-In actuality, ``FloatScalar`` is just a scalar-valued expression of type :class:`wrenfold.sym.Expr`.
+In actuality, during symbolic evaluation ``FloatScalar`` is a scalar-valued expression of type :class:`wrenfold.sym.Expr`.
+See :doc:`Type Annotations <../reference/type_annotations>` for more details on how to annotate input arguments.

 .. note::